Star-Spangled Celebration: Fourth Of July Fireworks Return To The Inner Harbor

 BALTIMORE (WJZ) — Baltimore’s waterfront will be lit up by fireworks and fun once again this Independence Day.

-After two years away, the mayor’s office, the Baltimore Office of Promotion & The Arts, the Baltimore Symphony Orchestra and the Waterfront Partnership of Baltimore are partnering to bring the celebrations back bigger and better than ever before.READ MORE: Maryland's Highest Court Reinstates Murder Conviction In Teens’ Graduation-Eve Slayings
+After two years away, the mayor’s office, the Baltimore Office of Promotion & The Arts, the Baltimore Symphony Orchestra, and the Waterfront Partnership of Baltimore are partnering to bring the celebrations back bigger and better than ever before.READ MORE: Fire Breaks Out At Camp Airy For Boys In Thurmont, No Injuries Reported

-To bring the Independence Day event back in style, the city is also partnering with several Baltimore institutions including the Baltimore Orioles, American Visionary Arts Museum, the National Aquarium and last, but not least, media partner WJZ.
+To bring the Independence Day event back in style, the city is also partnering with several Baltimore institutions.

+The list of participants includes the Baltimore Orioles, American Visionary Arts Museum, the National Aquarium, and media partner WJZ.

 Several events, like the American Visionary Art Museum’s pet parade, are returning for Independence Day.